 Graduates may find employment in the retail fitness industry in a variety of settings including private fitness and health clubs, YMCA/YWCA, corporate recreation and health programs.
 Graduates may also find employment with community institutions for special populations, hospitals, municipal recreation departments, and private health consulting firms.
 In addition, graduates may choose to become consultants or business entrepreneurs.
 They are prepared to meet the multi-dimensional demands of a growing market in fitness and health promotion.

-*Adapted from Vocational Standards, Ministry of Training Colleges and Universities (MTCU), Fitness and Health Promotion Program Standards, August 2003.
+*Adapted from Vocational Standards, Ministry of Colleges and Universities (MCU), Fitness and Health Promotion Program Standards, August 2003.

 Our Beliefs Applied to the Fitness and Health Promotion Program

 We believe that Conestoga College's Fitness and Health Promotion Program incorporates the above philosophy into our preparation program by:

 - accommodating individual situations, as appropriate for emerging adult learners, encouraging and expecting students to develop behaviours necessary in the workforce and in the Fitness and Health Promotion profession, including self-reflection, responsibility for self and own actions, honesty, integrity, and punctuality.